jaccomoc/jactl/docs/pages/language-guide.md

 a multi-line regex string
 ```

-> Note that an empty regex string `//` is not supported since this is treated as the start of a line comment.
+> Note that an empty pattern string `//` is not supported since this is treated as the start of a line comment.

 ## Lists